 Part of the reason social media channels are so great for marketing is that they allow you to interact with customers.
-Reading through their tweets and other updates gives you an insight into their behavior and tells you the kinds of products they buy, the websites they visit, and the content they share the most.
+Reading through their tweets and other updates give you an insight into their behavior and tell you the kinds of products they buy, the websites they visit, and the content they share the most.

 There are obvious marketing benefits to these insights.
 A deeper understanding of customers better allows you to write compelling posts they will enjoy, which increases traffic.
 These benefits sometimes go above and beyond marketing.
 They show you what problems customers have you can solve, how to improve sales conversions, and how to better refine product strategies.

 04. Being Active on Social Media Creates Great Relationships with Your Audience

 Customers see Facebook, Instagram, Twitter as social networks, and not marketing machines.
 This can be something of a challenge when developing a social media marketing strategy.
 Some companies will make the mistake of taking a hard-sell approach, effectively spamming followers with discount codes, customer reviews, and product announcements.
 Then they feel that social media isn’t worth it when they only get a small amount of traffic.

 Your customers want to be engaged, they don’t want you to pitch things to them.